eranshmueli/eranshmueli.github.io/content/papers/paper1/index.md

 title: "The Weaponization of Everything"
 date: 2024-06-25
 lastmod: 2024-06-25
-tags: ["philology","oleic science","history of oil","Mediterranean world"]
+tags: ["genocide","antisemitism","intifada","weaponization"]
-author: ["Detlev Amadeus Unterholzer","Moritz-Maria von Igelfeld"]
+author: ["Eran Shmuëli"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-Published in the Journal of Oleic Science, 2013."
+description: "This paper examines the weaponization of language and ideas in political discourse.
+Published in the The Buchmannist, 2024."
-summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
+summary: "This paper examines the weaponization of language and ideas in political discourse, focusing on the terms "antisemitism," "genocide," and "Intifada" within the context of contemporary campus protests over the Israel-Hamas war."
 cover:
     image: "paper1.png"
     alt: "Some Uses For Olive Oil"
     relative: false
 editPost:
     URL: "https://github.com/pmichaillat/hugo-website"
-    Text: "Journal of Oleic Science"
+    Text: "The Buchmannist"

 ---